yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/internals.md

     Ultimately, the index-based design seems preferrable.

+## Invariants

+In addition to the basic properties of the `twin()` and `next()` maps, the halfedge mesh data structure offers a few useful invariants about its indexing scheme which must be maintained by all operations.

+  - on a boundary edge, `e.halfedge()` is the interior halfedge
+  - on a boundary vertex, `v.vertex()` is the unique real interior halfedge along the boundary (so traversing in CCW order walks the wedge)

+The `validateConnectivity()` is extremely useful for checking invariants while developing the data structure.

+??? func "`#!cpp void HalfedgeMesh::validateConnectivity()`"

+    Perform _a lot_ of sanity checks about the halfedge mesh.
+Throws if any fail.

 ## Resizing and deleting

-To enable (amortized) O(1) mutation, the buffers containing mesh data are lazily reallocated like a `std::vector` when needed.
+To enable (amortized) $\mathcal{O}(1)$ mutation, the buffers containing mesh data are lazily reallocated like a `std::vector` when needed.
 As such the actual buffers like `mesh.heNext` might be larger than the current number of elements in the mesh; we separately track the count of real, valid elements to avoid accessing the extra regions of the array.
 The special index value `INVALID_IND` (which happens to be `std::numeric_limits<size_t>::max()`) is used to fill index values that have no meaning.

 A similar issues arises with deletion.
 When a mesh element is deleted, it would be too expensive to shift the indices of all subsequent elements.
 Instead, we simply mark the element as deleted, leaving a hole in our index space.
 Deleted halfedges and their edges are implicitly encoded by `heNext[he] == INVALID_IND`, while deleted edges and vertices are encoded by `vHalfedge[v] == INVALID_IND` and `fHalfedge[f] == INVALID_IND`.